Martin Haase: Education

 After secondary school graduation from Helene-Lange-Gymnasium (Dortmund, 1982), Haase studied general linguistics, Romance languages and historical and comparative linguistics at the Universities of Toulouse and Cologne, writing his 1991 Ph.D. thesis on language contact and language change: Die Einflüsse des Gaskognischen und Französischen auf das Baskische ("The influences of Gascon (Occitan) and French on the Basque language").

 After further study at the University of Hamburg in 1992, Haase worked as an assistant professor at the University of Osnabrück.
 In 1997 he earned his habilitation with a second thesis, Dialektdynamik in Mittelitalien: Sprachveränderungsprozesse im umbrischen Apenninenraum ("Dialectal dynamics in central Italy: Language evolution in the Umbrian Apennines").
-He subsequently took professorships at the Albert Ludwig University of Freiburg, the Free University of Berlin and the Berlin Institute of Technology (Technische Universität Berlin).
+He subsequently took professorships at the Albert Ludwig University of Freiburg, the Free University of Berlin and Technische Universität Berlin.

 In 2001 he became a professor at the University of Bremen.
 The following year he accepted the Chair in Romance Linguistics at the University of Bamberg, where he has taught ever since.